scionproto/scion/doc/tutorials/deploy.rst

 Conclusion
 ----------

 Congratulations, you now have a working SCION configuration, which consists of a stand-alone complete SCION environment distributed among five computers.
-This environment contains one SCION Isolation Domain (ISD), with three core ASes and two non-core, leaf ASes.
+This environment contains one SCION Isolation Domain (ISD), with three core and two non-core ASes.
 Being a demo, this configuration has some limitations:

 - The certificates are only good for three days unless explicitly renewed using :ref:`scion-pki certificate renew <scion-pki_certificate_renew>`.
 - Each AS contains a single host running all the SCION services.
 In a typical deployment, these services would run a separate hosts and include multiple border routers.